rfo909/RForth/README.md

 Values
 ------
-All values on the data stack are *words*, which in RFOrth means 2 bytes.
+All values on the data stack are *2 byte words*.

 The REPL recognizes number literals on the following formats:

 ```
 0xCAFE			;; hex